Play music together live, even if you’re miles apart.

 Right now, Aloha is in its Beta phase.
 This means our system is up and running and being tested to iron out any remaining small bugs which could hinder a totally smooth experience.
 The current online content is all created by our beta testers.

-The commercial release is set for the first part of 2021.
+The commercial release is set for fall of 2021.
 If you want to be kept updated, please sign up for our newsletter.

 Glad you asked!
 Almost half a century ago, Elvis and NBC teamed up to use breakthrough satellite technology to let people hear Elvis live across the globe.
 Aloha from Hawaii Via Satellite was the name of the concert and recording, performed January 14, 1973.